calyxir/calyx/docs/tutorial/frontend-tut.md

 Then, it sequentially executes the computation for the body and increments the loop index.

 > Take a breather!
 You now understand the basics of compiling DSLs to Calyx.
-> However, we're not done yet; we build hardware because we want things to be fast and efficient so the next part will teach you how to parallelize MrXL programs.
+> However, we're not done yet; we build hardware because we want things to be fast and efficient, so the next part will teach you how to parallelize MrXL programs.

 ## Adding parallelization